-Specific Instructions
+Specific Instructions Line 1

 Column (a).
-Enter the name of the person who was enrolled at or attended an eligible educational institution or for whom you made contributions to an education (Ed) IRA or a qualified state tuition program.
+Enter the name of the person who was enrolled at or attended an eligible educational institution or for whom you made contributions to a Coverdell education savings account (Coverdell ESA) or a qualified state tuition program (QSTP).
 This person must be you, your spouse, or your dependent(s) claimed on line 6c of Form 1040 or Form 1040A.
 An eligible educational institution is generally any accredited public, nonprofit, or private college, university, vocational school, or other postsecondary institution.
 The institution must be eligible to participate in the student aid programs administered by the Department of Education.
 Virtually all accredited postsecondary institutions meet this requirement.

 Column (b).
 Enter the name and address of the institution.
 If the person was enrolled at or attended more than one, list all of them.
-Also, if you contributed to an Ed IRA for the person, enter "Ed IRA" and the name and address of the financial institution where the account is located.
+Also, if you contributed to a Coverdell ESA for the person, enter "Coverdell ESA" and the name and address of the financial institution where the account is located.
 For contributions to a QSTP, enter "QSTP" and the name and address of the program.

 Qualified higher education expenses include tuition and fees required for the enrollment or attendance of the person(s) listed on line 1, column (a), at the institution(s) listed in column (b).
-They also include contributions to an Ed IRA or a qualified state tuition program for the person(s) listed on line 1.
+They also include contributions to a Coverdell ESA or a QSTP for the person(s) listed on line 1.
 Qualified expenses do not include expenses for:

-- · Room and board or - Courses involving sports, games, or hobbies that are not part of a degree or certificate granting program.
+Room and board or

+• Courses involving sports, games, or hobbies that are not part of a degree or certificate granting program.